andy4thehuynh/andy4thehuynh.github.io/content/blog/is-it-ruby-or-rails-code.md

 +++
-draft = false
 author = "Andy Huynh"
-date = "2015-07-25T16:28:14-08:00"
+categories = ["Ruby", "Rails"] date = "2015-07-25T16:28:14-08:00"
-title = "Distinguish Between Ruby and Rails Code"
+title = "Is it Ruby, or Rails Code?" description = "Distinguish Between The Two With This Trick" type = "post"
 +++

 A common mistake among new developers is asking premature questions.
 Top shelf developers are best utilized as a last resort.
 Rails developers are expected to read and understand a TON of code.
 Hopefully you'll be reading good, idiomatic Ruby/Rails code.
 Jostling whether a class is Ruby or Rails is a common bump in the road.